 Next to the run-off reserve risk the Company started in 2020 with underwriting non-life insurance risks in the Dutch insurance market, Premium Risk, Catastrophe Risk and Reserve risk are identified as new risks.
 The new underwriting risks are written in Personal Lines and in Small and Medium sized Enterprises in the Dutch insurance market.
 The Company started to underwrite new risks via pools as follower insurer.
-The nature of the technical provisions from the new business in 2020 and 2021 is for the main part short tail.
-The run-off portfolio has developed through the acquisition of run-off portfolios of other (re-) insurance companies including the active reinsurance structure of those portfolio.
+The nature of the technical provisions from the new business in 2020, 2021, and 2022 is for the main part short tail.

-Maas Lloyd reflects the value of the technical provisions in the Dutch GAAP report based on their best estimate calculations, which is set to the same value as the undiscounted Solvency II Best estimates.
+Maaslloyd reflects the value of the technical provisions in the Dutch GAAP report based on their best estimate calculations, which is set to the same value as the undiscounted Solvency II Best estimates.
 An additional prudency margin has been identified in the Dutch GAAP report, which is set to the same value of the Solvency II Risk Margin.
-The difference between the Solvency II and Dutch GAAP technical provisions is that the Solvency II claim reserves are discounted.
+The difference between the Solvency II and Dutch GAAP technical provisions is that the Solvency II net claim reserves are discounted.